Diversion program: Operation and functions

 Diversion programs often frame these requirements as an alternative to court or police involvement or, if these institutions are already involved, further prosecution.
-Successful completion of program requirements often will lead to a dismissal or reduction of the charges while failure may bring back or heighten the penalties involved.
+Successful completion of program requirements often leads to a dismissal or reduction of the charges, while failure may bring back or heighten the penalties involved.
 Charges dismissed because of a diversion program will still lead to additional criminal history points under the US Sentencing Guidelines if there was a finding of guilt by a court or the defendant pleaded guilty or otherwise admitted guilt in open court, provided that the deferred disposition or deferred adjudication was not a juvenile matter.

 Diversion and juvenile justice

-The concept of juvenile diversion is based on the theory that processing certain youth through the juvenile justice system may do more harm than good.
-Programs meant to divert juvenile delinquents are often fundamentally different from the programs meant for adults.
-Many times youth will present with substance abuse and mental health issues which may be the underlying cause of such delinquency.
+Juvenile diversion is based on the theory that processing certain youth through the juvenile justice system may do more harm than good.
+Programs meant to divert juvenile delinquents are often fundamentally different from the programs intended for adults.
+Many times, youth will present with substance abuse and mental health issues, which may be the underlying causes of such delinquency.